July 14-18, 2025

-Open to rising 7th to 9th graders in Chautauqua County
+Open to rising 7th to 9th graders in WNY and NWPA

-This summer, Martz-Kohl Observatory and Falconer Central Schools are thrilled to offer Chautauqua County students entering grades 7 through 9 a weeklong Space STEM Camp experience.
-The day camp will be held July 15 – 19, 2024.
-There are 24 slots available this year.
+This summer, Martz-Kohl Observatory and Falconer Central Schools are thrilled to offer Western NY and Northwest PA students entering grades 7 through 9 a weeklong Space STEM Camp experience.
+The day camp will be held July 14 – 18, 2025.
+Registration is now open!

 Students will learn about the history of space observations and explorations, build and keep their own Galileo-type telescopes, learn how to use the 24″ telescope at the observatory, and build and launch model rockets.
-Students will also have the opportunity to visit the Challenger Center in Olean, NY to complete a Mars Rover mission.
-Other guest speakers and activities are planned.
-Students will have a chance to view and learn the night skies through the lens of the observatory telescopes and the Falconer School planetarium – and will become part of a community of star gazers.
-Students will have a fun summer experience that is also academic.
-They will build new friendships and be amazed and inspired!
+Campers are immersed in exciting activities around the physics of light and stars, chemistry, physiology, astronomy, international space policy and aerospace engineering and design.
+Students will have a chance to view and learn the night skies through the lens of the observatory telescopes and will become part of a community of star gazers.
+Returning as our guest speaker this year is Dr. Alexandra Yep, who will join an impressive staff of local astronomers, physicists, professors and other professionals committed to creating an unforgettable experience for our youth.

 Rocket Ship Header